1973 NBA Finals: Series summary

 This was the only NBA Championship for Jerry Lucas and Earl Monroe.

 Game 5 of the series was Wilt Chamberlain's last game played in the NBA.
 Chamberlain scored the last points of the game, and of his career, on an uncontested fast break dunk with one second remaining.

 ABC televised its last NBA Finals, until 2003.
-This is, to date, the last time a New York/Los Angeles NBA Finals of any combination has taken place, as well as the fifth-to-last championship series contested by both cities in any sport (the 1981 World Series is the last matchup in the 20th century, and the 2014 Stanley Cup Finals is the latest).
+This is, to date, the last time a New York/Los Angeles NBA Finals of any combination has taken place, as well as the fifth-to-last championship series contested by both cities in any sport (the 1981 World Series is the last matchup in the 20th century, and the 2024 World Series is the latest).